Cross Margin vs Isolated Margin: Use This One For Less Risk

 Cross margin increases position size, which increases exposure.
 Sometimes it keeps trades running.
 Sometimes it accelerates losses.
 Isolated margin limits losses to individual positions, adding better risk control but requires more active management and potentially lower profits.

-Traders who want tighter control over losses usually begin with isolated margin.
+Traders who want tighter control over losses often default to isolated margin.
 It keeps one mistake from dragging the whole account.

 Feature